THEORY, PRACTICE & REALIZATION

 The system of realizing Truth through theory, practice, and realization or direct experience is about real life change.
 Real change is continuous transformation in present-time reality through open-mindedness to new insights.
 These insights are tested through direct experience to broaden one’s awareness of life and self.
 It is important for each individual to develop the ability to discern Truth so insight will be clear and effective in discovering inner reality.
 The truth for each person is a unique perspective and is special in its application.
 Just as no two snowflakes are alike, neither are any two people alike, nor will their spiritual experience be exactly the same.

 Religion, philosophy, and spiritual theory have wide variations in their expressions, but there are golden threads of Truth which weave their way through the heart of each, binding them together.
 They all adhere to a common truth, or they could not be discussed and debated.
-Buddha taught the way to enlightenment as did Krishna, but Krishna remained behind the veil (in the etheric) which is why he always appears as being blue.
-Jesus embodied the Christ Light at his baptism and at his crucifixion, the veil to the etheric (symbolized by the veil of the temple’s altar) was “rent in two” opening the way for all of humanity to “come to the Holy altar within.”
-In other words, Jesus rent in two the veil of unconsciousness which divided humanity from the etheric realm where the Holy altar exists.
-Upon the altar are the seven chakras in the etheric realm which are the “stepping stones” for attaining higher consciousness – Christ consciousness.
+Buddha taught the way to enlightenment as did Krishna, but Krishna remained behind the veil which is why he always appears as being blue.
+Jesus embodied the Christ Light at his baptism and at his crucifixion, the veil to the etheric/astral (symbolized by the veil of the temple’s altar) was “rent in two” opening the way for all of humanity to “come to the Holy altar within.”
+In other words, Jesus rent in two the veil of unconsciousness which divided humanity from the etheric/astral realm where the Holy altar exists.
+Upon the altar are the seven chakras (neurological centers) of the astral realm which are the “stepping stones” for attaining higher consciousness – Christ consciousness.
 Buddha, Krishna, and Jesus were all speaking of the same radiant Christ Light.
 However, they were presenting knowledge of the Light to different cultures at different times and modified their methods of teaching so people would better understand.
-The simplest way to understand the distinction between these teachings is that Buddha and Krishna taught the way to Enlightenment, whereas, Jesus Christ was the Light.
+The simplest way to understand the distinction between these teachings is that Buddha and Krishna taught the way to Enlightenment, whereas, Jesus Christ embodied the consciousness of God, the Father as well as the Light of Christ.

 Although there are threads of Truth creating common ground among various religious teachings, they all have different versions of their ultimate goal.
 The analogy of taking a journey best illustrates this.
 A journey from point A (the individual’s present state) to point B (Self-Realization, Self-regeneration, or heaven) will have the specifics of the journey explained in a detailed map or in this case, the teachings of the religion, philosophy, or spiritual system.
 Maps can vary greatly depending on the description of the journey, the methods of travel, and the itinerary of the trip.
 Some maps direct people to a nice hilltop where they will hear explanations about the final destination, although it is never intended for anyone to actually make the journey until after death; others are directed to side attractions like the ocean, which impresses them so much that they never leave to complete their journey; others get lost because their map is inaccurate and they simply give up.
 They never make any attempt to recover and find a new direction.
 And others may arrive at their destinations, but not by the most direct route, wasting valuable time.